 Flowers thrive in landscaping beds with mulch, rather than rock.
 Organic mulch will slowly decay over time, potentially providing a fantastic source of nutrients for your plants.
 Mulch is significantly cheaper to purchase and install than rock.
-Additionally, mulch is available in different tones that will complement the colors and design of your landscape.
+Additionally, mulch is available in different tones that will complement the colors and design of your front or backyard landscape.
 Typical colors of mulch are red, brown, neutral and black.
 The most common type of mulch is wood mulch.

 Drawbacks of Mulch